zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

 +------------------+--------------------------------------------------------------------------------+

 This style is primarly supposed to be used combined with a machine-learned interatomic potential trained on a DFT dataset (the selected XC functional should be chosen accordingly) via the *pair_style hybrid* command.

 Coefficients
 """"""""""""

-All the required coefficients are already stored internally, in the pair_d3_pars.h file.
+All the required coefficients are already stored internally, in the d3_paramerters.h file.
 The only information to provide are the chemical symbols of the atoms.
 The number of chemical symbols given must be equal to the number of atom types used and should match their ordering.

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This pair style does not support mixing since all parameters are explicit for each pair.
+This pair style does not support mixing since all parameters are explicit for each pair of atom types.

 This pair style does not support the :doc:`pair_modify` shift, table, and tail options.

 This pair style does not write its information to :doc:`binary restart files <restart>`.

 This pair style can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
 It does not support the *inner*, *middle*, *outer* keywords.

 Restrictions
 """"""""""""

-Style *d3* is part of the EXTRA-PAIR package.
+Style *dispersion/d3* is part of the EXTRA-PAIR package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

+It is currently *not* possible to calculate three-body dispersion contributions, ccording for example to the Axilrod-Teller-Muto model.

 Related commands
 """"""""""""""""